 Next we discuss the possibility of excitonic gap generation.
 To elaborate how $\alpha_c$ is influenced by various ingredients, we have solved the equations of $A_{0}(p)$, $A_{1}(p)$, and $m(p)$ under several different approximations.
 For instance, we found $\alpha_{c} \approx 1.0$ if the bare vertex $\gamma^{0}$ and the free boson propagator $D_{0}(q)$ are employed.
 If we use bare vertex $\gamma^{0}$ but promote $D_{0}(q)$ to RPA propagator $D_{\mathrm{RPA}}(q)$, then $\alpha_c \approx 3.9$.
-If we use $D_{\mathrm{RPA}}(q)$ and the leading term of the so-called Ball-Chiu ansatz of vertex function (see \cite{WangLiu12, Carrington16} for an explanation), we found $\alpha_c \approx 2.9$.
+If we use $D_{\mathrm{RPA}}(q)$ and the leading term of the so-called Ball-Chiu \emph{Ansatz} of vertex function (see \cite{WangLiu12, Carrington16} for an explanation), we found $\alpha_c \approx 2.9$.
 Apparently, the value of $\alpha_c$ is very sensitive to the chosen approximation.
 In order to eliminate the unpleasant ambiguity in results of $\alpha_c$, it is important to go beyond all approximations and adopt the exact vertex function derived from coupled WTIs.
-We have solved the most generic equations (\ref{Eq:eqa0}-\ref{Eq:eqm}) and found that no excitonic gap is generated for $\alpha < 5$.
+We have solved the most generic equations (\ref{Eq:eqa0})-(\ref{Eq:eqm}) and found that no excitonic gap is generated for $\alpha < 5$.
 An immediate indication is that the semimetallic ground state of graphene is surprisingly robust against Coulomb interaction.
-All the previous results predicting a smaller value of $\alpha_c$ are artifacts of using incorrect approximations.

 Resistivity measurements \cite{Elias11, Mayorov12} have been performed to detect the possible existence of excitonic insulating transition in clean graphene.
-No sign of insulating state was found \cite{Elias11, Mayorov12} down to $1$ K. Our theoretical results are well consistent with these experiments.
+No sign of insulating state was found \cite{Elias11, Mayorov12} down to roughly $1$ K. Indeed, thus far there is no experimental signature of the excitonic-type pairing instability in graphene.
+Our theoretical results are consistent with the experimental situation.

 When $\alpha > 5$, anomalous behaviors emerge.
 While the two functions $A_{0}(p)$ and $A_{1}(p)$ exhibit regular behaviors (without singularities) and lead to logarithmic velocity renormalization for $\alpha < 5$, they no longer have stable solutions once $\alpha$ exceeds $5$.
 It turns out that the system undergoes an instability as $\alpha$ is increased across $5$.
 But the nature of such an instability remains elusive.
 The transition into an excitonic insulator can be directly precluded since the equation of excitonic gap always has a vanishing solution (i.e., $m=0$) for all values of $\alpha$.
 Further investigations are called for to uncover the nature of such an instability.